Uncle Tom's Cabin: Major themes

 Uncle Tom's Cabin is dominated by a single theme: the evil and immorality of slavery.
 While Stowe weaves other subthemes throughout her text, such as the moral authority of motherhood and the power of Christian love, she emphasizes the connections between these and the horrors of slavery.
 Stowe sometimes changed the story's voice so she could give a "homily" on the destructive nature of slavery (such as when a white woman on the steamboat carrying Tom further south states, "The most dreadful part of slavery, to my mind, is its outrages of feelings and affections—the separating of families, for example.").
 One way Stowe showed the evil of slavery was how this "peculiar institution" forcibly separated families from each other.

 "The fugitives are safe in a free land."
 Illustration by Hammatt Billings for Uncle Tom's Cabin, first edition.
 The image shows George Harris, Eliza, Harry, and Mrs. Smyth after they escape to freedom.

 One of the subthemes presented in the novel is temperance.
 Stowe made it somewhat subtle and in some cases she wove it into events that would also support the dominant theme.
 One example of this is when Augustine St. Clare is killed, he attempted to stop a brawl between two inebriated men in a cafe and was stabbed.
-Another example is the death of Prue, who was whipped to death for being drunk on a consistent basis; however, her reasons for doing so is due to the loss of her baby.
+Another example is the death of Prue, who was whipped to death for being drunk on a consistent basis; however, her reason for doing so is due to the loss of her baby.
 In the opening of the novel, the fates of Eliza and her son are being discussed between slave owners over wine.
 Considering that Stowe intended this to be a subtheme, this scene could foreshadow future events that put alcohol in a bad light.